axinc-ai/ailia-models/audio_processing/bert-vits2/README.md

 **text (```--text```)**

 text that will be converted to speech.
-(Default: )
+(Default: 吾輩は猫である)

 **emo text (```--emo```)**

 text that represents the emotion when being converted to speech.
+(Default: 私はいまとてもうれしいです)

+**emo audio path(optional) (```--emo-audio```)**

+path to audio file that represents the emotion when being converted to speech.
+If both `--emo` and `--emo-audio` is present, `--emo-audio` will be used as the reference of emotion.

 **speaker id (```--sid```)**

 specifies the type of voice that will be used.
 JP characters' id is in the 196 to 427 range.
+(Default: 340)

 **style text(optional)  (```--style-text```)**